Santino Spinelli: Biography

 In 2010 he published the "Carovana Romanì" for accordion, ensemble and orchestra through Ut Orpheus of Bologna.
 The collection contains scores composed by Spinelli that were performed at the seat of the Council of Europe in Strasbourg and the Council of the European Union in Brussels.
 On June 2, 2012, he sang the Murdevele (the "Lord's Prayer" in the Romani language) in Milan for Pope Benedict XVI on the occasion of the World Meeting of Families.

 On 26 October 2015, with the Alexian Group, he performed several of his compositions, including Murdevele, for Pope Francis.

 On April 18, 2016, Mayor Ing.
 Gianfranco Lopane of Taranto conferred honorary citizenship on Spinelli.
 In May 2018 he was awarded the silver medal and the Diploma of the Sacred Military Constantinian Order of Saint George on the occasion of the tricentenary of the Ecclesiastical Bull of Pope Clement XI.

 On February 4, 2020, President Mattarella awarded him the honor of Commander of the Order Merit of the Italian Republic.

+On April 10, 2024, he performed as a soloist at Teatro alla Scala in Milan together with his son Gennaro Spinelli, soloists from the ANPI Section of Teatro alla Scala, and soloists from the Rossini Orchestra of Pesaro, as part of the celebrations for International Romani Day.

+On April 4, 2025, he performed as a soloist at Teatro San Carlo in Naples, again with his son Gennaro Spinelli, soloists from Teatro San Carlo, and soloists from the Rossini Orchestra of Pesaro, for the celebrations of International Romani Day.

+During the 2024/2025 academic year, he taught the Romani Language and Culture course at La Sapienza University of Rome.